32-Year-Old Pitcher – Milwaukee Brewers

 The Brewers gave K-Rod a minor league deal last offseason, used him at times as a closer in the first half and moved him to the Orioles for a decent prospect mid-season.
 Unfortunately for the Orioles,...

 Francisco Rodriguez Contract Information:

-Signed a minor league contract with the Brewers in April of 2013.
+Agreed to a one-year, $3.25 million contract with the Brewers in February of 2014.

 To instantly reveal our fantasy analysis of every player – including Francisco Rodriguez – simply subscribe now.